MicrosoftDocs/azure-aks-docs/articles/aks/windows-annual-channel.md

 ---

-### Verify Windows Annual Channel node pool creation
+### Verify Windows Server Annual Channel node pool creation

-* Verify Windows Annual Channel node pool creation by checking the OS SKU of your node pool using `kubectl describe node` command.
+* Verify Windows Server Annual Channel node pool creation by checking the OS SKU of your node pool using `kubectl describe node` command.

     ```bash
     kubectl describe node $NODE_POOL_NAME
     ```

-    If you successfully created a Windows Annual Channel node pool, you should see the following output:
+    If you successfully created a Windows Server Annual Channel node pool, you should see the following output:

     ```output
     Name:               npwin